admin-shell-io/id/aas/3/1/README.md

  [http://admin-shell.io/aas/3/1/HasDataSpecification](http://admin-shell.io/aas/3/1/HasDataSpecification) The HasDataSpecification class as defined in IDTA-01001-3-1.

+## HasDataSpecification/dataSpecification
+ External reference to the data specification template used by the element

+ [http://admin-shell.io/aas/3/1/HasDataSpecification/dataSpecification](http://admin-shell.io/aas/3/1/HasDataSpecification/dataSpecification) The attribute dataSpecification of the HasDataSpecification class as defined in IDTA-01001-3-1.

 ## HasDataSpecification/dataSpecifications
- Set of global references to a data specification template used by the element.
+ Set of global references to a [data specification template](http://admin-shell.io/aas/3/1/HasDataSpecification/dataSpecification) used by the element.

- [http://admin-shell.io/aas/3/1/HasDataSpecification/dataSpecifications](http://admin-shell.io/aas/3/1/HasDataSpecification/dataSpecifications) The attribute dataSpecification of the HasDataSpecification class as defined in IDTA-01001-3-1.

 <!--- HasKind --->